 The brand shares values of sustainability, transparency, and responsibility.
 It works to build a sustainable future and develop holistic products and services that nurture the soul, nature, communities, and fulfill their function.

-Nanushka uses a large proportion of sustainable materials such as organic cotton, linen, and recycled synthetic fabrics such as recycled polyester and regenerated nylon.
+Nanushka uses a medium proportion of sustainable materials, such as organic cotton and linen, or recycled materials, such as regenerated nylon.

-Nanushka makes its clothes ethically and locally in Hungary and Serbia.
+Nanushka doesn't present any certification that would ensure social and labor standards, ethical and sustainable production.
 The brand frequently visits its factories to foster a strong working relationship with the owners and employees.

 Nanushka doesn't use any exotic animal skin, or hair, fur, angora.
-But she uses wool to manufacture many of its clothing pieces.
+But it uses wool and silk to manufacture some of its clothing.

-Wool is an animal-derived material that is cruel and unethical.
-Wool production also harms the environment by producing greenhouse gases and wastes.
+These animal-derived materials are cruel and unethical.
+They also harm the environment by producing greenhouse gases and wastes.
 More sustainable alternatives exist.

 Nanushka is committed to sourcing all of its packaging, paper, and man-made cellulosic fabrics from forests certified to the Forest Stewardship Council (FSC) system.